kircherlab/hemoMIPs/README.md

 ### Snakemake

 Next, you just have to install Snakemake using Conda.
-This can be done by creating the main environment to run the hemoMIPs pipeline via Snakemake:
+This can be done by creating the main environment to run the hemoMIPs environment which contains snakemake using the following command:

 ```bash
 conda env create -n hemoMIPs --file environment.yaml